-In December 2019, a novel strain of coronavirus (COVID-19) was first identified, and in March 2020, the World Health Organization categorized COVID-19 as a pandemic.
+In December 2019, a novel strain of coronavirus (COVID-19) was first identified, and in

+2020, the World Health Organization categorized COVID-19 as a pandemic.
 In the best interest of our customers and employees and in line with governmental regulations, all stores were closed by March 19, 2020.
 We began gradually re-opening physical stores at the end of the first fiscal quarter and into the second fiscal quarter, with the majority of our stores open through the third and fourth quarter.
-In certain regions, COVID-19 related short-term closures have continued into fiscal 2021, primarily in Europe, Canada, and Australia.

-Our stores were open, on an aggregate basis, approximately 97.0% of the possible days during fiscal 2021 compared to 78.4% of the possible days during fiscal 2020.
+In certain regions, COVID-19 related short-term closures continued into fiscal 2021, primarily in Europe, Canada, and Australia.
+Due to the COVID-19 pandemic, our stores were open, on an aggregate basis, approximately 100%, 97% and 78% of the possible days during fiscal 2022, fiscal 2021, and fiscal 2020, respectively.